KrzysztofDTomaszewski/NodeJS_React_Password_SQL_DB/README.md

   -	For additional help, please look for the Instuctions_Guide file in the root of NodeJS_React_Password_SQL_DB

 # Dependencies
-Execute the following from a Terminal shell
+Execute the following from a Terminal shell in /server folder.
   - "npm i axios"
   - "npm i mysql"
   - "npm i cors"